UriKatsirPrivate/gcp-landing-zone/security/ReadMe.txt

-Put your json key in this folder
+Put your json key in this folder.